-Customs employs over 1,200 people in broad range of roles across New Zealand.
+Customs employs over 1,200 people in a broad range of roles across New Zealand.

 We promote New Zealand’s international trade, collect Crown revenue, and enforce the law by identifying and seizing prohibited imports and exports.
 We also make sure that lawful travellers and items can move across our border as smoothly and efficiently as possible.

-Generally, our operations roles are located in at our main Airports and Ports and the Auckland International Mail Centre.
+Generally, our operations roles are located at our main airports and ports and the Auckland International Mail Centre.
 The majority of our frontline positions are located in Auckland.
 For our operational frontline positions, the entry point into Customs is Assistant Customs Officer or Customs Officer.

 Our operational roles are structured on rank – once you are appointed into an entry level role and have gained some Customs knowledge and experience you will be able to apply for further opportunities within Customs.
 Our operational areas include intelligence, assurance, detector dogs, trade and passenger facilitation.